-Without a tour, you can just jump on the motorbike and drive out or you can hire transport; either a van if you’re a large group or a tuk-tuk for a small.
+Without a tour, you can just jump on the motorbike and drive out or you can hire transport; either a van if you’re a large group or a tuk-tuk for a small one.
 We’ve popped the prices down below.

 Getting Out Of Koh Kong:

-Either booking via your hostel or if you can shop around at the tour agencies near the main roundabout (they all have banners advertising busses so you won’t miss them).
-Majority of tour agencies and bus companies have two options:
+Either book via your hostel or you can shop around at the tour agencies near the main roundabout (they all have banners advertising buses so you won’t miss them).
+The majority of tour agencies and bus companies have two options:

-#1 Take the Emerald Express minivan from Koh Kong to Phnom Penn for $12 per.
+#1 Take the Emerald Express minivan from Koh Kong to Phnom Penh for $12 per.
 This is a 6-hour journey.
-Although it states minivan it is more so a large van (to our relief!) so you do have a lot of leg room.
+Although it states minivan it is more so a large van (to our relief!) so you do have a lot of legroom.

 Two companies we came across were Rith Mony, take a right after Fat Sam’s restaurant and the roundabout and you will see the offices on the right-hand side.
 Or keep walking straight for another 10 minutes to find Virak Buntham bus company on your left-hand side.
 You will need to book the larger bus in advance.

-As always the Instagram highlights are quite funny is you fancy a giggle we’ll leave them here for you.
+As always the Instagram highlights are quite funny.
+If you fancy a giggle we’ll leave them here for you.